Lateral-Link/haistack-coding-challenge/README.md

 - Added function search bar to CandidateList component
 - Added filter/sort by name, email and date of birth to CandidateList component
 - Added pagination to CandidateList component
+- Table footer with how many candidates there are in this database
+- Using modal for delete and update confirmation
+- Changing alerts to modal
+- Change style to be more appealing (changed fonts, fixed layout)
 ## Future Improvements

 - Add more tests to the front-end